CharlieTorres84/osticket-prereqs/README.md

 <img src="https://i.imgur.com/JiMFv4h.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next, we are going to download "MySQL Server".
-The purpose of "MySQL Server", is that it is going to install a "Database" on this actual computer (Virtual Machine), because "oSTicket" needs to store the application data like all of the tickets and users. so, we will click on 'Download" to start the installation.
+The purpose of "MySQL Server", is that it is going to install a "Database" on this actual computer (Virtual Machine), because "oSTicket" needs to store the application data like all of the tickets and users.
+So, we will click on 'Download" to start the installation.
 </p>
 <br />